xyz32/boneIO/README.md

 GPIO implementation for the BeagleBone black for the [Nim](http://nim-lang.org/) language.
 The implementation is using the sysfs to "talk" to the hardware.

+## License
+The library is licensed under the MIT license.

 # Build
 Cd into the root of the project and run:
 ```